cult-of-coders/grapher/docs/global_exposure.md

 ## Global Queries

 Global queries are not recommended because they are very hard to secure.
+If you are not interested in exposing an API for your clients or expose a public database, [continue reading next part](structure_and_patterns.md)

 But they are very interesting in what they offer and they can prove to be very useful.
 You can expose an API that has access to all or certain parts of your database, without